Rahe/simple-image-sizes/readme.txt

 4. Regenerating image sizes

 == Changelog ==
+* 2.2.2
+	* Debug js for the buttons
+	* Remove console.log calls
 * 2.2.1
 	* Use buttonset for the checkboxes
 	* Add Pointer for WordPress 3.3